davidhay25/actnow/input/pagecontent/reference-implementation.md

 To support the development of the Guide, a Reference Implementation (RI) has been created that can store resources in the defined format in a standard FHIR server, and then render them in an 'example' user Interface through the [query API](api-query.html).

-Populated with real (but de-personalized) data, it shows the resources - and the references between those resources - in a graphical manner, to assist with indersatnding the details of the guide.
+Populated with real (but de-personalized) data, it shows the resources - and the references between those resources - in a graphical manner, to assist with understanding the details of the guide.

 The RI exposes both a User Interface and API (validation and Submission).